Devon Motorworks

-Devon Motorworks was an American car brand based in Los Angeles, California that specialized in the development of premium lifestyle products.
-The company was notable for being the sole bidder for the Dodge Viper.
+Devon Motorworks was an American car brand based in Los Angeles, California.
+The company was known for being the sole bidder for the Dodge Viper.

 Company

 Founded in 2008 by entrepreneur Scott Devon, Devon Motorworks' stated focus is to undertake "multiple design projects that have a common purpose of providing sculptural power with recognizable beauty."
 Devon's initial production vehicle, the Devon GTX super car, was scheduled to begin production in early 2010, however, economic downturn shelved production.

 Devon Motorworks made news for being the single bidder for Chrysler's Dodge Viper platform, originally intended to provide the basis for the Devon GTX.
 The bid was, however, rejected by Chrysler for being below the US$10.0 million reserve and with the fourth-generation Viper upon which the GTX was derived being discontinued, Devon Motorworks was closed.